skt-t1-byungi/use-simple-store/README.md

 Returns current state.

 ### store.useStore([selector])
-A react hooks to subscribe to store state changes.
+A react hook to subscribe to store state changes.

 #### selector
 Select only the necessary state of the store.
 When the state of the store is large, its performance is better.